Arranging a Funeral or Cremation Service in Washington

 A casket is not required by law for burial, but a rigid combustible alternative container is required for cremation.
 This alternative container can be a rigid cardboard or plywood box.
 You have the right to purchase a casket from a third-party casket seller, and your funeral home must accept it without adding a surcharge.

-This can make a significant saving on your overall funeral costs.
-Typically, a standard casket from a funeral home can cost around $3,000, whereas you can purchase a standard casket from a retailer or online for as little as $995.
-Most retailers can also offer next-day delivery.
+This can significantly reduce your overall funeral costs.
+Typically, a standard casket from a funeral home can cost around $3,000, whereas you can purchase one from a retailer or online for as little as $995.
+Most retailers also offer next-day delivery.

 What are burial and cemetery plot requirements in Washington?